 After the war, the regiment served at home and on regular deployments to Germany and Cyprus.
 It was still in Germany in 1969, when it was amalgamated with The Royal Dragoons (1st Dragoons) to form The Blues and Royal (Royal Horse Guards and 1st Dragoons).

-Explore the history and collections of the Royal Horse Guards by visiting the Household Cavalry Museum in London.
+Discover more about The Royal Horse Guards (The Blues) by visiting The Household Cavalry Museum in London.